 Growth in the Village of Elburn

-The Village of Elburn is a charming rural community of approximately 5,600 residents, located 10 miles west of the Fox River in central Kane County.
-It is the overall goal of the Village of Elburn to preserve its character as a charming place to live and a prosperous area for business.
-The village seeks to encourage moderate and well-balanced growth.
-Growth that contains a balance of commercial and residential land uses will ensure that a stable tax base is maintained, as well as the character of the community.
+The Village of Elburn is a charming rural community of approximately 6,300 residents, located 10 miles west of the Fox River and 5 miles north of the IL Rt.
+47 and I-88 interchange in central Kane County.
+It is the goal of the Village of Elburn to preserve its character as a charming place to live and a prosperous area for business.
+The Village seeks to encourage moderate and well-balanced growth.
+The growth that contains a balance of commercial and residential land uses will ensure that a stable tax base is maintained, as well as the character of the community.

 Documents & Resources